wuseal/JsonToKotlinClass/README.md

 A plugin for Kotlin generate Kotlin data class code from a json string

 ### How to use
-* Search 'JsonToKotlin' in Interllij Plugin Repositroy Or AndroidStudio Repository And Install it.
+* Search ' JsonToKotlin ' in Interllij Plugin Repositroy Or AndroidStudio Repository And Install it.
 * Restart your Develop tools
 * Press ALT + Key And Then you will know how to use